BrownCSCI1230/lab08_trimeshes/README.md

 📝 **Task 2.1**

+To create our Cube, you'll first create a tile comprised of two triangles as shown below.
 In the Cube class, implement the `makeTile()` function stub.
 This function generates a plane composed of two triangles.
 Don’t forget the normals!

 <details>
-  <summary>What are the makeTile() inputs and outputs?</summary>
+  <summary><b>What are the makeTile() inputs and outputs?</b></summary>

 makeTile() takes in 3 inputs:
-- `glm::vec3 topLeft`
-- `glm::vec3 bottomLeft`
+- `glm::vec3 topLeft`: the position of the top left vertex
-- `glm::vec3 bottomRight`
+- `glm::vec3 bottomLeft`: the position of the bottom left vertex
-- `glm::vec3 topRight`
+- `glm::vec3 bottomRight`: the position of the bottom right vertex

-These inputs represent 3D coordinates of the top left, bottom left, bottom right, and top right vertex positions of the tile.
+- `glm::vec3 topRight`: the position of the top right vertex

 <p align="center">
 <img src="handout_images/amog-us-among-us.gif" width="300">